 Who makes the funding award decisions? . . .

 The GAPSA General Assembly (GA) authorizes GAPSA's budget each year.
 Funding awards are decided based on fund.
 Discretionary funding is decided by the GA.
 Academic Event funding (AEF) is decided by the Research Council.
 SGEF and Synergy are decided by GAPSA Finance.
 IPF is decided by the presidents and treasurers of the respective G12 school student governments.
 Empowerment funding is decided by the IDEAL Council.

-Note that any application requesting funding for more than a threshold amount set by the GA must present their six slide presentation before the General Assembly in order to be eligible for funding.
+Note that any application requesting funding for more than $2,000 must present their six slide presentation before the General Assembly in order to be eligible for funding.